 What is an integration partner?

-Integration partnerships are an essential element in building an ecosystem business model.
+Integration partnerships are an essential element in an ecosystem business model.

 Why build integrations?